PauloDourado22/Cafe-Website/README.md

 # Cafe-Website

-A simple Flask app for finding cafés with WiFi, power sockets, and decent coffee.
-Built with Flask, SQLite, and Jinja templates, it lets you browse cafés in a clean card layout, add new ones, and remove existing entries.
-A small project focused on practicing CRUD, databases, and basic front-end styling with CSS Grid.
+A small Flask app to find and manage cafés with WiFi, sockets, and great coffee.
+Browse cafés in a clean card layout, view details, add new entries, and delete cafés.
+Built with Flask, SQLite, Jinja templates, and CSS Grid for a responsive design.
+Perfect for practicing CRUD, databases, and front-end styling.